 Now that I’ve inherited my Grandmother’s cherished handwritten recipes, I have learned two important things: 1) it took some trial and error but I can assure you her definition of “a handful” it is NOT a full handful (don’t worry I figured it out!); and 2) I found my calling and decided to open my own bake shop, Butter Cakery.
 I have used a few antiques of hers in my store, including her portrait, as inspiration.

-So please feel free to call me Lexi when you join us for a slice or a custom cake here in Natchez, Mississippi!
+So please feel free to call me Lexi when you join us for a cupcake or a custom cake here in Natchez, Mississippi!